-Mr Mark Ali qualified MBBS from University College Hospital School of Medicine in 1989 and was made a Fellow of the Royal College of Surgeons of England in 1993.
-He was accepted onto the prestigious London Pan Thames Surgical Rotation Scheme in 1995 and upon completion, was accredited on the GMC specialist register as a cardiothoracic surgeon and was created a Specialist Fellow of the Royal College of Surgeons in 2002.
-In that same year, he was appointed as a consultant at La Pitie Salpetriere, in Paris.
-Hewas appointed as a consultant in the NHS in 2004 and has been a consultant in private practice since 2009.
+Dr Mark Ali qualified MBBS from University College Hospital School of Medicine in 1989 and was made a Fellow of the Royal College of Surgeons of England in 1993.
+He was accepted onto the prestigious London Pan Thames Surgical Rotation Scheme in 1995 and, upon completion, was accredited on the GMC specialist register as a cardiothoracic surgeon and was created a Specialist Fellow of the Royal College of Surgeons in 2002.
+He was also appointed as a consultant at La Pitie Salpetriere in Paris.
+Appointed as a consultant in the NHS in 2004, he has been a consultant in private practice since 2009.
 Dr Ali completed an intercalated BSc in Immunology and Molecular Biology in 1983; this was the start of a lifelong interest in the field of molecular medicine.
 When the global coronavirus pandemic struck in 2020, Dr Ali drew on his expertise and connections to the world of medical academia to assimilate the breaking research into the new virus, and continues to learn and write about the pandemic as it progresses.